- What Modifications Need IRB Approval?

 All changes must follow UCSF guidance, and some changes are not allowed in the consent materials.

-Examples of significant changes: Submit to the IRB
+Examples of significant changes to Exempt Research: Submit to the IRB

 - Adding a new subject population